Patlenlix/CrimeDatabase/README.md

 ### Deployment

 1. Clone/Fork this repo in your favorite IDE
+    - Go to the folder where you want the application to save
+    - Run the following from your Console: `git clone https://github.com/Patlenlix/CrimeDatabase.git`
-2. Install Docker Desktop
+3. Install Docker Desktop
-3. Run the application:
+4. Run the application:
-    - Go to the folder of the application and run the following from your Console: `docker-compose up`
+    - Go to the folder of the application
+    - Run the following from your Console: `docker-compose up`
-4. Use Insomnia to run the endpoints below
+5. Use Insomnia to run the endpoints below
     - Use Basic Auth:
         - Admin:
             - Username: admin